humanitec/platform-orchestrator-use-cases/orchestrator-use-cases/serverless-targets/lambda/README.md

 tofu destroy -target="module.lambda_serverless.platform-orchestrator_environment.this"
 ```

-Then destroy all resources created by this example:
+Then destroy all resources created by this use case:

 ```bash
 # When using Terraform